srobo/team-emails/SR2023/2023-02-23-virtual-competition-reminder.md

 If you're having any issues logging in to the code submitter please let us know as soon as possible.
 You can log in to the code submitter using your TLA and the same password as you use for Discord.

 You have until 8pm (UK time) Friday 24th February to submit your team's latest code.
 You can upload early, but at that time we'll capture all the uploads.
-If you fail to upload any code, you will be marked as absent from all the matches and score 0 points.
+This is your first 4 appearances in the competition, scores you real points, and is a great way to see how you robot's strategy pays off.
 This will not affect your ability to compete in the [final competition](https://studentrobotics.org/events/sr2023/competition/).

 You won't be able to re-submit between matches in the virtual competition, so it's important your code is as well-tested and reliable as possible come the submission deadline.
 Because of this, we have a few suggestions for things to keep in mind: